itkovian/itkovian.net/posts/2003-07-12-How_Java_Programs_Interact_with_Virtual_Machines_at_the_Microarchitectural_Level.markdown

 -----
-Title:  How Java Programs Interact with Virtual Machines at the Microarchitectural Level
+title:  How Java Programs Interact with Virtual Machines at the Microarchitectural Level
-Author: Andy Georges
+author: Andy Georges
-Date: July 12, 2003
+date: July 12, 2003
+tags:
 -----